Around 70% of malware attacks that a business might fall victim to are the result of an infected or malicious email, due to poor email security.

 A real email from Barclays for example will be from ‘Barclays Customer

 Services email@example.com’, it won’t be from something like ‘Barclays Customer Services firstname.lastname@example.org’.

 Don’t fall victim to the oldest trick in the book, make sure you look at the full email address and consider, does it have extra unnecessary numbers and letters, does it look neat and tidy?
 Don’t just look at the sender’s name, as they can enter anything into that field.

-For more information about email threats, email security and best practices for your business, please download our free Cyber Security and Data Protection Guide for SMEs.
+For more information about email threats, email security and best practices for your business, please get in touch and ask for your free Cyber Security Guide.